San Juan Knights: 2022–present: The Orlan Wamar era

+San Juan fell to RIZAL XentroMall, 94–89, in overtime during the MPBL 2026 Season at One Arena in Cainta, Rizal, after squandering a late lead and failing to score in the final minutes of the extra period.

+Joining this 2026 season is Mike Phillips who has officially obtained his professional athlete’s license from the Games and Amusements Board (GAB), marking his transition from collegiate to professional basketball.
+The UAAP Finals MVP and former De La Salle University Green Archers captain is now eligible to compete professionally and has joined the San Juan Knights.

 Rivalries

 Davao Occidental Tigers

 The rivalry between San Juan and the Davao Occidental Tigers is most prominent in the MPBL when both teams played in the National Finals in back-to-back seasons (2019 and 2021).
 Even though Davao Occidental has since departed the MPBL, both teams would still clash with one another whenever they compete in the same league.
 As of February 2024, the San Juan franchise has met the Davao Occidental Tigers a total of fifteen times across all leagues.

 Nueva Ecija Rice Vanguards

 San Juan's rivalry against the Nueva Ecija Rice Vanguards began in FilBasket when both teams clashed in the finals of the 2022 Summer Championship.
 The rivalry grew more fierce in the MPBL as both teams fought for North Division contention, with both teams meeting in the playoffs in 2022 and 2023.
 As of March 2024, across all leagues, both teams have met each other thirteen times.